 - the day following the last day for which you earn salary that counts toward retirement, or - the day on which you attain the minimum qualifying age.

 Annuity payments

-You will receive your first annuity payment approximately 60 to 90 days after we receive a signed application form, any remaining payments due from earned for the preceding month.
-Please notify us if your payment has not arrived after 30 days from the issue date.
+You will receive your first annuity payment approximately 60 to 90 days after we receive a signed application form, any remaining payments due from you, and the Supplementary Report and Sick Leave Certification forms from your employer.